 - Accidental deletion of files.
 Paradoxically, any user, by accidentally pressing a key combination, can part with valuable files.

 - A sudden power surge can mechanically damage both internal and external storage media.

 - Virus and malware attack from the Network or connected unverified external drives.

-The program has three scanning modes to choose from - fast scanning, full scanning, and reader mode, depending on your preference and time availability.
+The program has three scanning modes to choose from - fast scanning, full scanning, and reader mode depending on your preference and time availability.
 So, in order to complete the process of recovering deleted files, follow the step-by-step instructions.
-Download and run the demo version of DiskInternals Partition Recovery.
+Download and run the trial version of DiskInternals Partition Recovery.
 In parallel with the launch, the recovery wizard will open.
 Next, select the drive where you want to search and restore.

 Select the file system scan mode.
 Wait for the scan to finish and view the files available for recovery in the preview tool.
 If you are convinced of the program's capabilities, buy a license on the official website and save the files on any data carrier.
 With DiskInternals Partition Recovery, you can no longer worry about the safety of files on your computer.
 A few clicks are enough, and the program will do everything quickly for you.